kynx/kynx.github.io/about.md

 ## Geeky me

 I'm weakly typed.
-I do PHP, Python, JS, Bash - anything truthy.
+I do PHP, Python, Node, Bash - anything truthy.
 But I'll do Java too, if you make me.

 I'm a data nerd.
 That used to mean Postgres, but I'm rusty.
-These days it's a lot of MySQL.
+These days it's a lot of old MySQL.
 NoSQL is hype, but I play with graphs for fun.

-I guess I'm a devop, too, if that means being a cloudy sysadmin without the pay.
+I guess I'm a devop too, if that means being a cloudy sysadmin without the pay.

 My laptop's a Mac, my servers are RHEL.
 My smartphone is 7 years old.